 Remember, if your box is listed as 300x300mm, that’s the top cover.
 The cover slides over the bottom, thus the bottom is smaller than the listed dimensions.
 All your components need to fit into this smaller half of the box.

-In this scenario, you would have 290x290mm available space within the box.
+In this scenario, you would have 290x290mm available space within the box, because the walls of the inner lid are 2mm thick.
 So your insert tray would be 290x290mm.

 When it comes to the box height, the box lid and bottom cover are included in the height.
 So if the height is 80mm, you actually only have about 76mm of room.

 Make sure to leave room for your punchboards.
 Even though the consumers will punch-out the pieces and throw away the frame, the frame still needs to fit within your box during shipping.
 Unless you’re paying extra for the manufacturer to pre-punch everything.

 Also consider if your boards are resting on top of the plastic insert or within the confines of the insert.
 If you want your boards within the plastic insert, they must be shorter than the walls of the insert.

 United States Postal Service

 Many designers try to fit their game within a USPS Medium Flat Rate 2 shipping box.
 USPS Flat Rate boxes are free, come with tape, are priority shipping, and the price is always the same.
 This makes shipping easier if you’re shipping by hand.
 The interior dimensions (what actually fits inside) of that box are: 13 5/8 x 11 7/8 x 3 3/8 inches.